juliajoo/docs/_posts/2019-04-30-platform-raspberrypi.md

 To connect your Raspberry Pi to the network, you need to connect to your pi to a screen and keyborad.
-Start by creating a second file 'wpa_supplicant.conf' with the following content depending on the network you want to connect to, but first, you should create a hash of your network password so it isn't in plaintext in the supplicant file:
+Start by creating a second file 'wpa_supplicant.conf'  (in atom) with the following content depending on the network you want to connect to, but first, you should create a hash of your network password so it isn't in plaintext in the supplicant file: